-Powerhouse Science Center invites you to experience our STEM-based workshops.
-This is a unique opportunity for home school students to focus on developing techniques and skills required to gain a better understanding of scientific concepts.
+Powerhouse Science Center invites homeschool families/ groups to experience our STEM-based workshops.
+This is a unique opportunity for homeschool students to focus on developing techniques and skills required to gain a better understanding of scientific concepts.
 Students work with hands-on activities to realize how science, engineering, technology and society are interconnected.

-Our design challenge will involve preparing for a trip to Mars.
-It is essential that supplies are reused and recycled as much as possible.
-The students will be charged with designing and testing a system that will allow us to recycle and reuse as much waste water as possible during our trip.
-This will include water from urine, oral hygiene, hand washing and condensing water from humidity.
-Our goal is to take this waste water and produce water that can be reused for drinking and cooking during our journey.
+Our design challenge will involve preparing for a trip to Mars during which it is essential that supplies are reused and recycled as much as possible.
+The students will be tasked with designing and testing a system that will allow us to recycle and reuse as much waste water as possible during our trip.
+Students will brainstorm how water from urine, oral hygiene, hand washing, and water condensed from humidity can be recycled or reused.
+Our goal is to take this waste water and produce water that can be used during our journey for drinking and cooking.

 Investigate the properties of light and its effects on objects made with different materials.
 Students participate in hands-on exploration of simple machines and their applications in everyday life.
 Students are treated to dramatic demonstrations of Newton’s First Law.

 Students conduct an investigation to prove that all living things are made of cells.
 They extract cells and observe them under a microscope.
 They compare and contrast prepared slides to human cheek cells and examine differences between a typical plant and animal (human) cell.

 Students perform a series of experiments and observe fascinating changes chemicals undergo.
 Students will understand the basics of physical and chemical changes and are amazed to see how some of these changes can be reversed.